bajanxxx/sync/Readme.md

 Configure it:
 -------------
+**Configuring Mongo**

-You may have to configure `mongoid.yml` to specify where you are running the mongo instance
+You may have to configure `config/mongoid.yml` to specify where you are running the mongo instance

+**Configuring MailGun (for sending/receiving emails)**

+Configure `config/config.yml` to specify Mail gun API keys and email addresses to use.

 Run it:
 ------